riot-ci/RIOT/pkg/nimble/README.ipv6-over-ble.md

 is also printed when running `ble info` on your RIOT device.

     # Substitute the actual device address,
-    ping6 fe80::00aa:bbff:fexx:yyzz%bt0
+    ping6 fe80::uuvv:wwff:fexx:yyzz%bt0

 Now everything should be fine :-)

 ## [optional] Distributing a routeable Prefix

-You can use the Rout Advertisement Deamon (`radvd`) in Linux to automatically distribute prefixes in your BLE network.
+You can use the Router Advertisement Deamon (`radvd`) in Linux to automatically distribute prefixes in your BLE network.
 For the following, you need to make sure that `radvd` is installed on your Linux host.

 As a first step, we need to enable IPv6 forwarding in Linux:

     sudo echo 1 > /proc/sys/net/ipv6/conf/all/forwarding

-Next, we configure `radvd` (`etc/radvc.con`) by using a configuration like this:
+Next, we configure `radvd` (`etc/radvc.conf`) by using a configuration like
+this:

     interface bt0
     {